LaMitaOne/SkiaCustomMultiThreadedBase/README.md

 ⚠️ Experimental Status

 This unit is experimental.
 Just an idea i got while implementing doublebuffering and thought of how miniled split screen in regions...

+Threaded rendering at all works and looks ok now, no flicker at all, cause we wait a short moment (except strip 1 only 300ns) after create each workerthread but we get memleak and fill up and die...somebody see it maybe or has an idea?